Yuanda-Dong/Traffic-Sign-Detection/Simulator/README.md

 - Documentation of how to create 3D objects in Blender.
 ## Simulator
 ### Code and Assets
-The code and assets of our simulator is in the `sdsim` folder, which is a unity project.
+The code and assets of our simulator is in the `/sdsandbox-master/sdsim` folder of our [simulator repository](https://github.sydney.edu.au/moxu7046/COMP3988_simulator), which is a unity project.

-For more details, refer to our [simulator repository](https://github.sydney.edu.au/moxu7046/COMP3988_simulator).
+We will not put the code and assets as it is too larget (more than 3GB) to be uploaded here.

 ### Release
 The release version of our simulator is in our simulator repository.
 Click [here](https://github.sydney.edu.au/moxu7046/COMP3988_simulator/releases) to download.